cirosantilli/cirosantilli.github.io/x86-paging.md

 It would be impractical to align things at 21 bytes since memory is addressable by bytes and not bits.
 Therefore, even in only 21 bits are needed in this case, hardware designers would probably choose `L = 32` to make access faster, and just reserve bits the remaining bits for later usage.
 The actual value for `L` on x86 is 32 bits.

-### Address translation
+### Address translation in single level scheme

 Once the page tables have been set up by the OS, the address translation between linear and physical addresses is done *by the hardware*.

-When the OS wants to activate process 1, it sets the `cr3` to `P1T`, the start of the table for process one.
+When the OS wants to activate process 1, it sets the `cr3` to `PT1`, the start of the table for process one.

 If Process 1 wants to access linear address `0x00000001`, the paging *hardware* circuit automatically does the following for the OS: